iasx/theory/Types.md

 - Similarly to collections, there can be *empty* set `∅ → {}` and *universum* `U → {*}`.

-### Object
+### Map
 ```
 {a: [1], b: {2, 3}, 42: (x) → x²}
 ```
-> *dictionary, record, structure, document*
+> *dictionary, object, record, structure, hashmap, hashtable, document, associative array, named tuple*
 - ***Generalization of Structure***
-- Set of `Symbol → Value` pairs.
+- Collection of `Name → Value` mappings.
-- Symbol is usually referred to as key, index, field, attribute or property.
+- Name is usually referred to as key, index, field, attribute or property.

 ### Bag
 ```
-{a: 1, b: 2, c: 3}
+{a: 2, b: 7, c: 9} or {a#2, b#7, c#9}
 ```
 - Set with repetitions.
-- Set of `Key → Number` pairs.
+- Collection of `Name → Number` pairs.
 - Value represents the number of repetitions of the key-element.